jgmalcolm/jgmalcolm.github.io/cv.md

 1. Mahmooth, Malcolm, Wetzel, Ahmad.
 "Unusual cause of encephalopathy after brain surgery." *Submitted*

-1. Mustroph, Malcolm, Rindler, Chu, Grossberg, Pradilla, Ahmad.
-"Cranioplasty infection and resorption are associated with presence of a ventriculoperitoneal shunt: A systematic review and meta-analysis."  *Submitted*

 1. Malcolm, Tan, Johnson.
 "Internal fixation of a C1 lateral mass oblique sagittal split fracture with motion preservation: a technical case report."
    *Submitted*